SanliFaez/OS4Physicists/Exercises_2023.md

 	+ Seti at home,
 	+ Large scale environment sensing, Rolf Hut

-+ How is open science implement in the structure of the big collaborations, and does it help?
++ How is open science implemented in the structure of the big collaborations, and does it help?

 ## Week 4: documentation for reproducibility
 *keywords:* Best practices for documentation, Data structures and data plans, GDPR and privacy rules, templates and bug reports, Persisten identifiers, Machine-readable docs, Systematic review, Scripting, Compatibility, Dockers-Virtual Environments-Pinning, Best practices in data visualization,